Xzensi/NipahTV/readme.md

 -   Chat emotes rendering, so that 7TV extension does not need to be enabled.
 -   Emote tab completion (incompatible with 7TV extension).
 -   BetterTTV provider support
+-   Show emote sets of other subscribed kick channels other than the current one.
 -   Settings option to sort by size or not.
 -   Settings option for quick emote holder height.
 -   Settings option to add settings panel to kick menu to keep UI tidy.